 Hurricane Lee's path and timeline: Meteorologists project when and where the storm may hit

-Hurricane Lee strengthened rapidly Thursday into a major Category 5 storm before weakening back to a Category 2 on Saturday, the National Hurricane Center said.

-Its effects are expected to be felt along the U.S. East Coast starting on Monday, with dangerous surf and rip currents expected.
+Hurricane Lee was churning slowly toward the northwest Monday morning as a powerful Category 3 storm, sustaining the strength it regained Sunday after weakening the previous day.
+Its effects were already being felt along the southeast U.S. coastline, and forecasters said Lee would make its presence felt across a wide region well into the week.

-The hurricane center warned Sunday that "dangerous surf and rip currents are expected to begin along most of the U.S. East Coast" starting on Monday and then "worsen through the week."
+The National Hurricane Center warned early Monday morning that "dangerous surf and rip currents have begun to affect portions of the southeastern U.S. coast, and these conditions are forecast to spread northward along much of the U.S. East Coast during the next couple of days."

-Lee had intensified quickly over the Atlantic Ocean's very warm waters, growing from a tropical storm into a Category 1 hurricane on Wednesday all the way to a Category 5 hurricane Thursday night.
+Lee intensified quickly over the Atlantic Ocean's very warm waters late last week, growing from a tropical storm into a Category 1 hurricane on Wednesday, and then into a massive Category 5 hurricane by Thursday night.
+Over the weekend it weakened to a Category 2 storm, but regained some of its strength Sunday and by Monday morning was still packing sustained winds of about 120 miles per hour.

+As of 5 a.m.
+ET on Monday, Lee had maximum sustained winds of 120 mph.
+It was centered about 340 miles north of the northern Leeward Islands, and it was traveling northwest at 7 mph over the Atlantic.

+"Slow west-northwestward motion is expected during the next couple of days, followed by a gradual turn toward the north by midweek," the hurricane center said, noting that its current forecast track would see the storm "pass well north of the northern Leeward Islands, the Virgin Islands, and Puerto Rico during the next day or two."

 Hurricane Lee spaghetti models